Gentoo as a server: What sets the Linux operating system apart?

 Gentoo offers a range of security features, such as the Hardened Gentoo project, which includes additional security measures like Address Space Layout Randomization (ASLR) and Mandatory Access Control (MAC).
 Furthermore, administrators can minimise the system's attack surface by controlling the installed packages and services.

-- System Stability and Reliability
+- System stability and reliability

 Gentoo is known for its robustness and reliability.
 Thanks to the Portage system, administrators can precisely control system updates and upgrades to ensure the best possible system stability.